 HANA BLAŽÍKOVÁ - soprano

 She was born in Prague.
 As a child she sung in a children choir Radost Praha and she played violin.
-Later she turned to solo singing.
-In 2002 she graduated from the Prague Conservatory in the class of Jiří Kotouč and later she undertook further study with Poppy Holden, Peter Kooij, Monika Mauch and Howard Crook.
+Later she turned to solo singing, graduating in 2002 from the Prague Conservatory in the class of Jiří Kotouč.
+Later she undertook further study with Poppy Holden, Peter Kooij, Monika Mauch and Howard Crook.

-Today Hana has achieved high acclaim as a leading specialist in the interpretation of baroque, rennaisance and medieval music, performing with ensembles and orchestras around the world, including Collegium Vocale Gent (Philippe Herreweghe), Bach Collegium Japan (Masaaki Suzuki), Sette Voci (Peter Kooij), Amsterdam Baroque Orchestra (Ton Koopman), L’Arpeggiata, Gli Angeli Geneve, La Fenice, Tafelmusik, Collegium 1704, Collegium Marianum, Musica Florea, L’Armonia Sonora among others.
+Today Hana has achieved high acclaim as a leading specialist in the interpretation of baroque, rennaisance and medieval music, performing with ensembles and orchestras around the world, including the Collegium Vocale Gent, Bach Collegium Japan, Sette Voci, the Amsterdam Baroque Orchestra, L’Arpeggiata, Gli Angeli Geneve, La Fenice, Nederlandse Bachvereniging, Tafelmusik, Collegium 1704, Collegium Marianum, Musica Florea, L’Armonia Sonora among others.
 She regulartly cooperates with the world-class cornetto player Bruce Dickey, with whom she recorded the CD "Breathtaking" and together they continue performing this program around the world.

-Hana appears on more than 30 CDs, including the well-known series of Bach´s cantatas with Bach Collegium Japan.
+Hana appears on more than thirty CDs, including the well-known series of Bach´s cantatas with Bach Collegium Japan.

-Hana also plays gothic harp and presents concerts in which she accompanies herself on that instrument.
-She is also a member of Tiburtina Ensemble, which specializes in the Gregorian chant and early medieval polyphony.
+She also plays gothic harp and romanesque harp and presents concerts in which she accompanies herself on this instrument.
+In addition she is a member of the Tiburtina Ensemble, which specializes in Gregorian chant and early medieval polyphony.